Trinityagi/Test/docs/source/index.rst

 Welcome to SafeGPT's documentation!
 ===================================

-**SafeGPT** helps users to retain their privacy while using any LLM APIs that creates recipes mixing random ingredients.
+**SafeGPT** helps users to retain their privacy while using any LLM APIs.

 It is available on AWS Marketplace <https://aws/marketplace/container/SafeGPT/>`_ and offers a *simple* and *intuitive* API.